Phonically decodable / cumulative / controlled phonics text is text that can

 Debbie Hepplewhite's online programme includes decodable text starting at CVC level- see 'I CAN READ'.
 Unit 1. is free to download.
 Follows the Jolly Phonics GPC introduction order.

-A postal book rental service specialising in reading scheme books for children aged 4 to 9 years Caution: decodable books are available but most of the books stocked are whole language readers.
+A postal book rental service specialising in reading scheme books for children aged 4 to 9 years Caution: phonically decodable books (Floppy's Phonics & Phonics Bug) and whole language readers are available.

 Australia SPELD-SA (Specific Learning Difficulties Association of South Australia) provide free books online which follow the Jolly Phonics GPC introduction order.
 N.B. a couple of these books contain words that some teachers may feel uncomfortable about young children reading e.g. 'bum' and 'spat'

 SPELD also stock www.phonicbooks.co.uk/ and Jolly Phonics materials.

-10 reasons why beginning readers should only be given phonically decodable books for independent reading practice.
+10 reasons why beginning readers should be given phonically decodable books for independent reading practice.

 1. Only phonically decodable book schemes are consistent with the synthetic phonics reading method; they go from simple to complex, use only explicitly taught code and the illustrations are not deliberately designed to provide overt clues to text content.
 Taught code is used throughout words, rather than first letter emphasis, to ensure that transitivity is well understood.
 Sounding out is the only strategy required to read the words.